 Five rad and random things I found this week

 My job is to find cool stuff.
 Throughout the week I spend hours scouring the web for things that are useful or fun or ridiculously cheap.
-Often times, these choices coalesce into a guide of like items—for example, awesome gifts for Father's Day or critter decor items for your own animal house.
+Often times, these choices coalesce into a guide of like items—for example, camping gear to make the Great Outdoors slightly more comfortable or items to get your dad this Father's Day.
 But I often stumble across some pretty awesome stuff that doesn’t really fit into a list.
 So I made a list for those.
 The only thing they have in common is that I like them—and think you will too.

 With all our product stories, the goal is simple: more information about the stuff you're thinking about buying.
 We may sometimes get a cut from a purchase, but if something shows up on one of our pages, it’s because we like it.
 Period.